BonaDrone/BaroSensor/README.md

 ### Returns

-Either the temperature value as a floating point number, or NAN (not a number) if an error occurred.
+A boolean value. `true` if the reading was successful and `false` otherwise.

 ## getPressure()

-Takes an air pressure reading and returns it
+Takes a pressure reading and assigns it as the value of the reference passed as argument.
+Returns `true` if the reading was successful and `false` otherwise.

 ### Function signature:

-    float getPressure(BaroOversampleLevel level = OSR_8192);
+    float getPressure(float * pressure, BaroOversampleLevel level = OSR_8192);

 ### Basic Usage:

-    float temp = MS5637.getTemperature();
+    float pressure;
+    baro.getPressure(& pressure);

 ### Advanced Usage:

-     float temp = MS5637.getTemperature(FAHRENHEIT, OSR_1024);
+     float pressure;
+     baro.getPressure(& pressure, OSR_8192);

 ### Arguments